The Biden administration sold oil and gas leases days after the climate summit

 The Biden administration argues that it didn't have much of an option.
 Shortly after taking office, Biden announced a temporary pause on new oil and gas leasing on federal lands and waters, pending a review of their impact on the worsening climate crisis.
 Roughly a quarter of U.S. greenhouse gas emissions come from fossil fuel extraction from public lands.

-More than a dozen Republican-led states filed a lawsuit challenging the pause, saying it would cause undue harm to the energy industry and state economies reliant on fossil fuel production.
+More than a dozen Republican-led states filed a lawsuit challenging the pause, saying it would cause undue harm to the energy industry and state economies that are reliant on fossil fuel production.

-Environmental organizations argue there's more Biden could have done to halt the sale, if he's serious about transitioning the U.S. economy away from fossil fuels.
+Environmental organizations argue there's more that Biden could have done to halt the sale if he's serious about transitioning the U.S. economy away from fossil fuels.

 The Justice Department could have filed for an emergency injunction to suspend the lease while the administration's pause on oil and gas leasing is being appealed.
 It also could have argued that the environmental risks involved with the lease sale conflict with the National Environmental Protection Act.